kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/10_Kubernetes_DNS/transcript.md

 ```

-So let's create the same 2 pods that we used earlier.
+So let's create the same 2 pods that we used in our earlier demo.

 ```
 $ pwd